Kitware/trame/docs/content/docs/getting_started.md

 ## Command line arguments

-Since a Trame application is a real application and not a service than aim to serve many concurrent users, you may want to provide some information to your application when you start it like which ML model you want to load or the file/directory that you would like to explore or process.
+Since a Trame application is a real application, as opposed to a service that aims to serve many concurrent users, you may want to provide some information to your application when you start it like which ML model you want to load or the file/directory that you would like to explore or process.
-This can be achieved by adding more CLI parameters using [ArgParse](https://docs.python.org/3/library/argparse.html) like the following example.
+This can be achieved by adding CLI parameters using [ArgParse](https://docs.python.org/3/library/argparse.html), like in the following example.

 ```python
 from trame import get_cli_parser